parcel-bundler/website/src/getting-started/migration.md

 {% note %}

-This option is more versatile that the CLI parameter (you can also selectively include packages), see [Configuration#includeNodeModules](/configuration/package-json/#includenodemodules) for all details.
+This option is more versatile than the CLI parameter.
+For example, you can also selectively include packages. see [includeNodeModules](/features/targets/#includenodemodules) in the Targets docs for details.

 {% endnote %}

 ### `--out-dir`

-To align `--out-dir` with the options in [`package.json#targets`](/configuration/package-json/#targets), that option was renamed to `--dist-dir`.
+The `--out-dir` CLI option was renamed to `--dist-dir` to match the `distDir` option in `package.json`.
+See [Targets](/features/targets/#targets) for details.

 {% migration %}
 {% samplefile %}